No to Time Out! Try this instead

 Or that you’re giving them attention when they don’t deserve it – remember, at times like this they really need it.

-The point of time in is to give attention to the feelings that are underneath the behaviour and to help your child resolve these.
+The point of time in is to give attention to the feelings that are underneath the behaviour, to connect with your child and to help them resolve these feelings.

 Time in gives you time to teach your child how to handle these feelings differently – and time in gives you time to tell your child they don’t have to do it on their own.